CB-PORTAL/repo.moeen-new-task-execution-assistant/README.md

-# Moeen AI - Intelligent Instruction Execution Assistant
+# Moeen AI - Intelligent Instruction & Task Execution Assistant

 Welcome to the Moeen AI project!
 Moeen is an AI-powered virtual assistant that intelligently interprets natural language instructions and autonomously executes them, streamlining workflows and boosting productivity.